thedevup/Applied-Data-Science-Capstone/README.md

 # Applied Data Science Capstone

-In this repository, all the notebook from the course Applied Data Science Capstone from Applied Data Science certificate.
+This repository contains all the notebooks from the course Applied Data Science Capstone from Applied Data Science certificate.